 All results will be processed for Dutch national rating and FIDE rating.

 When a participant leaves the tournament early or doesn’t appear for one or more rounds of play without informing the tournament organization on beforehand, the organization committee can double the entry fee for this participant for the next tournament.
 This extra paid fee will be refunded if the participant has finished this next tournament completely.

-It is not allowed to drink alcoholic beverages in the playing hall, neither to use electronic devices.
+It is not allowed to smoke, or drink alcoholic beverages in the playing hall.

-In cases not foreseen in these regulations the tournament committee decides, after consulting the arbiters.
+In cases not foreseen in these regulations the tournament director decides, after consulting the arbiters.